gerardo-junior/rdp2tcp-docker/README.md

 > [more information how it works](https://github.com/gerardo-junior/rdp2tcp)

-## How to enter in shell
+## How to execute a commad

-docker run -it --rm gerardojunior/rdp2tcp:stable bash
+docker run -it --rm gerardojunior/rdp2tcp:stable [bash command or params of rdp2tcp controller]

 ### License